freezed 2.5.7 copy "freezed: ^2.5.7" to clipboard

 }

-Let's see why that is the case in the following section.
+We'll see why in the following section.

 Shared properties #